paulsengroup/hictk/docs/cpp_api/shared.rst

 .. cpp:class:: Reference

-  This class models the reference genome used as coordinate system in Hi-C matrices.
+  This class models the reference genome used as coordinate systems in Hi-C matrices.

   :cpp:class:`Reference` objects consist of collections of :cpp:class:`Chromosome`\s with unique IDs.